OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/notification-hubs/notification-hubs-android-push-notification-google-fcm-get-started.md

                     String FCM_token = FirebaseInstanceId.getInstance().getToken();
                     Log.d(TAG, "FCM Registration Token: " + FCM_token);

-                    // Storing hello registration id that indicates whether hello generated token has been
+                    // Storing the registration id that indicates whether the generated token has been
-                    // sent tooyour server.
-If it is not stored, send hello token tooyour server,
+                    // sent to your server.
+If it is not stored, send the token to your server,
-                    // otherwise your server should have already received hello token. if (((regID=sharedPreferences.getString("registrationID", null)) == null)){
+                    // otherwise your server should have already received the token. if (((regID=sharedPreferences.getString("registrationID", null)) == null)){

                         NotificationHub hub = new NotificationHub(NotificationSettings.HubName,